This privacy statement is effective as and from 25 May 2018.

-- To verify your personal information provided to us and to meet our professional and compliance obligations, including detecting and preventing money laundering, tax avoidance and financing of terrorism.
+- To verify your personal information provided to us and to meet our professional and compliance obligations, including detecting and preventing money laundering, tax avoidance, and financing of terrorism.

 c) For our legitimate business interests

-We may use your personal information to manage our everyday business needs including accounting, internal reporting needs, market research, to progress and respond to professional queries, to provide recruitment services to our clients, to ensure appropriate IT security and to prevent fraud, in our legitimate interest.
+We may use your personal information to manage our everyday business needs including accounting, internal reporting needs, and market research, to progress and respond to professional queries, to provide recruitment services to our clients, to ensure appropriate IT security, and to prevent fraud, in our legitimate interest.
 Our legitimate interest is the effective management of our business.

 d) For the establishment, exercise or defence of legal claims

-We sometimes process your personal information, including sensitive personal information, such as information concerning health, trade union membership and criminal convictions/offences where it is necessary for the establishment, exercise or defence of legal claims.
+We sometimes process your personal information, including sensitive personal information, such as information concerning health, trade union membership, and criminal convictions/offences where it is necessary for the establishment, exercise, or defence of legal claims.

 We will, in certain circumstances, rely on your explicit consent to process your personal data, including, sensitive personal data.
 This consent can by withdrawn at any time by using the contact details of the Privacy Officer set out above.

 Where we need to collect personal data by law, or under the terms of a contract with you and you fail to provide that data when requested we may not be able to perform the contract we have or are trying to enter into with you.
 For example, we may require certain information from you in order to fulfil our requirements under both Irish and European Anti-Money Laundering Legislation before carrying out certain professional services.
 As such we may not be able to carry out those professional services without that information in which case we will notify you.